On this page

 Portfolio disclosure: Another way to compare super funds?

-Given the detailed nature of the investment information super funds are required to provide, it’s likely financial analysts and super ratings agencies – rather than ordinary fund members – will be the biggest users of the new PHD information.
+Given the detailed nature of the investment information super funds are required to provide, it’s likely specialist financial analysts and super ratings agencies will be the biggest users of the information rather than individual members.

-Analysts and ratings agencies will be keen to work through the new itemised information about each investment option.
-Hopefully, this will lead to the development of simpler, more easily understandable versions of the information for fund members.
+Analysts and ratings agencies will use this new itemised information to learn more about the assets in each fund’s investment options.
+Hopefully, this will lead to the development of simpler, more easily understandable versions of the information fund members can use.

-Activist groups interested in specific issues such as fossil fuel mining, corporate governance and labour standards are also likely to be interested in the new PHD information.
-Full disclosure of a super fund’s investments will allow these groups to pinpoint the key shareholders and part-owners in controversial businesses and are likely to put pressure on super funds to lower or abandon their investments in these types of assets.
+Activist groups interested in specific issues such as fossil fuel mining, corporate governance and labour standards will also dig into the new, detailed PHD information.
+Full disclosure of investment assets held by super funds will allow these groups to pinpoint the key shareholders and part owners in controversial businesses and they are likely to put pressure on super funds to lower or abandon any investments in these types of assets.